mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 If the policy is not behaving as expected, developers can follow the troubleshooting options below.

 - Enable circuit breaker info in the response body by checking `Include the circuit breaker info in the response body?` checkbox.
 This allows the caller to see detailed circuit breaker state in the response body.
 - Enable the policy's loggers.
 This allows the operator to see detailed circuit breaker state in the log.
-This can be done by adding the following line to log4j2.xml or equivalent depending on infrastructure: `<AsyncLogger name="com.mule.policies.circuitbreaker" level="DEBUG"/>`.
+This can be done by adding the following line to log4j2.xml or equivalent depending on the deployment model: `<AsyncLogger name="com.mule.policies.circuitbreaker" level="DEBUG"/>`.

 #### Development